Mallards are dabbling ducks — and dabbling ducks typically only feed at the water surface rather than by diving.

-Joanne, an Avianweb visitor - who lives on a cove, just 200 yards from Long Island Sound/Atlantic Ocean - enjoys the company of myriad water fowl.
+Joanne, a beautyofbird’s visitor – who lives on a cove, just 200 yards from Long Island Sound/Atlantic Ocean – enjoys the company of myriad water fowl.

 Mallard ducks in the Chitose River next to the Chitose Salmon Aquarium were also seen diving for food.
 They appeared to be eating salmon eggs – which are not usually part of their traditional diet.